c-luu/c-luu.github.io/_drafts/mem-management-esx.md

 There's a lot of 'em.
 Page 3.

 ## Ballooning
+If ESX _reclaims_ memory from a guest VM, said guest should perform as if it had been initially _configured_ with less memory.
+Apparently this achieves predictable performance.

+> ESX uses ballooning to achieve predictable performance by coaxing the OS into cooperating with it when possible.

+This requires a pseudo-device driver or kernel service that must be loaded into the guest OS at certain times.
+The guest cannot interact with the driver, only ESX may.
+When ESX wants more memory, it tells the driver to _inflate_ (the driver allocates _pinned physical pages_ within the VM). _Deflating_ is achieved by deallocating previously-allocated pages.

+When inflating, the guest OS experiences increased memory pressure since the driver is allocating more pinned physical pages.
+This causes the guest OS to invoke native memory management algorithms.

 #### Ballooning in Xen (thought experiment)
 ## Demand Paging
 ## Mechanism Trade-offs